-multi-target tracking method based on a space-timeview hyper-graph that encodes higher-order constraints (i.e., beyond pairwise relations) on 3D geometry, appearance, motion continuity, and trajectory smoothness among 2D tracklets within and across different camera views.
+Incorporating multiple cameras is an effective solution to improve the performance and robustness of multi-target tracking to occlusion and appearance ambiguities.
+In this paper, we propose a new multi-camera multi-target tracking method based on a space-time-view hyper-graph that encodes higher-order constraints (i.e., beyond pairwise relations) on 3D geometry, appearance, motion continuity, and trajectory smoothness among 2D tracklets within and across different camera views.
 We solve tracking in each single view and reconstruction of tracked trajectories in 3D environment simultaneously by formulating the problem as an efficient search of dense sub-hypergraphs on the space-time-view hyper-graph using a sampling based approach.
-Experimental results on the PETS 2009 benchmark dataset and MOTChallenge 2015 3D benchmark demonstrate that our method performs favorably against the stateof-the-art methods in both single-camera and multicamera multi-target tracking, while achieving close to real-time running efficiency.
+Experimental results on the PETS 2009 benchmark dataset and MOTChallenge 2015 3D benchmark demonstrate that our method performs favorably against the state-of-the-art methods in both single-camera and multi-camera multi-target tracking, while achieving close to real-time running efficiency.
 We also provide experimental analysis of the influence of various aspects of our method to the final tracking performance.

 There are several directions we would like to further improve the current work.
-First, the current method relies on the knowledge of camera parameters, it is useful to be able to recover camera parameters along with multi-target tracking and 3D reconstruction.
-This is possible with recent advances that recover camera parameters from multiple image sequences [21, 23].
+First, the current method relies on the knowledge of camera parameters, it is useful to be able to recover camera parameters along with multitarget tracking and 3D reconstruction.
+This is possible with recent advances that recover camera parameters from multiple image sequences (Kim et al. 2013); Kostrikov et al. 2014).
 Second, the current method also assumes a static camera, and a more challenging scenario that we will explore is when some views are from cameras with ego motion (e.g., PTZ cameras).
-Also, there exist alternative formulations of the sub-hypergraph search algorithm such as those based on hyper-graph Laplacians [53].
-Subsequently we would like to investigate and compare different optimization strategies to solve the dense subhypergraph search problem.
+Also, there exist alternative formulations of the sub-hypergraph search algorithm such as those based on hyper-graph Laplacians (Zhou et al. 2006).
+Subsequently we would like to investigate and compare different optimization strategies to solve the dense sub-hypergraph search problem.
 Last, we would like to push the limit test of multi-camera tracking methods, and extend similar methods to scenarios where camera views have less overlapping.

-Acknowledgements We would like to thank Dawei Du for a number of suggestions that considerably improved the quality of this paper.
+Acknowledgments We would like to thank Dawei Du for a number of suggestions that considerably improved the quality of this paper.
 Longyin Wen and Siwei Lyu were supported by US National Science Foundation Research Grant (CCF-1319800).
-Zhen Lei was supported by the National Key Research and Development Plan (Grant No.2016 YFC0801002), the Chinese National Natural Science Foundation Projects #61375037, #61473291.
+Zhen Lei was supported by the National Key Research and Development Plan (Grant No. 2016 YFC0801002), the Chinese National Natural Science Foundation Projects #61375037, #61473291.
 Honggang Qi was supported by National Nature Science Foundation of China #61472388.